ARMmbed/icetea/doc/plugin_framework.md

 be considered an alpha-level feature at this point in time.

 ## Enabling plugins
-IcedTea comes stock with a set of default plugins, which are located in icedtea_lib/Plugin/plugins.
+Icetea comes stock with a set of default plugins, which are located in icetea_lib/Plugin/plugins.
 These plugins are always automatically enabled.
-These default plugins are defined in icedtea_lib/Plugin/plugins/default_plugins.py
+These default plugins are defined in icetea_lib/Plugin/plugins/default_plugins.py

-To enable custom plugins, you can place them in a location of your choosing (must contain an __init__.py) and tell IcedTea the path to a file, which contains the required import statements and a dictionary with name plugins_to_load, which maps the names of the custom plugins to the imported classes.
+To enable custom plugins, you can place them in a location of your choosing (must contain an __init__.py) and tell Icetea the path to a file, which contains the required import statements and a dictionary with name plugins_to_load, which maps the names of the custom plugins to the imported classes.